New Clark City: Development

 The groundbreaking rites for New Clark City, led by then-President Benigno Aquino III was made on April 11, 2016.
 The development became one of the flagship projects of President Rodrigo Duterte, the succeeding President.
 Under the leadership of BCDA President Vince Dizon, the New Clark City entered development.
 In March 2018, the development of Phase 1-A of the National Government Administrative Center which consists of the New Clark City Sports Hub began and would serve as one of the venues to the country's hosting of the 2019 Southeast Asian Games.
 The sports facilities were completed in record time for the games.

 In July 2020, the BCDA and the Department of Agriculture unveiled plans to put up an Agro-Industrial Hub in New Clark City aimed to support farming communities, and strengthen food security in Luzon.

 The BCDA in September 2020 signed a memorandum of understanding with the British Embassy Manila for the design of NCC Central Park, as well as an affordable housing project in the new metropolis.
 A symbolic marker was unveiled in July 2021 at New Clark City by BCDA and the British Embassy Manila to ceremonially lay the foundation of the central park.

-Naming

-The project was named "Clark" for marketing purposes for potential investors in the area.
-This naming decision was made despite being located in Tarlac and not in Pampanga, the location of the already existing Clark Freeport Zone, due to the latter being more known to foreign investors.
-The BCDA compared this with the situation of the Subic Bay Freeport Zone, which is located in Subic, Zambales and also covers portions of Olongapo, also in Zambales, and Morong and Hermosa in Bataan.

-Initially named "Clark Green City," the planned city was renamed to the present "New Clark City" during the Duterte administration.
+Initially named "Clark Green City," the planned city was renamed to the present "New Clark City" during President Rodrigo Duterte's administration.